Big River Journey Field Trip Volunteer Stations

 Bird Station

-This is a restricted position for volunteer leads from the St. Paul Audubon Society.
-Set up/take down a binocular table and assist the program leader in teaching students about birds, habitat and migration.
+Outdoor activity - Set up/take down a binocular table and assist the program leader in teaching students about birds, habitat and migration.
 Volunteers also assist students in using binoculars to view birds and other wildlife.
 This activity is on the deck of a moving riverboat.
 Working conditions may include cool temperatures, wind and precipitation.
 Dress warmer than you think!